bismuthfoundation/hypernode/doc/Notes.md

-DONE *Important:* replace (or add) uniques 10 and forgers10 by round_uniques and round_forgers (metrics to decide the best current round chain) done delete tx from mempool when catching up/digesting block done digested block from miner: does not show tx, whereas there were. check.
+DONE *Important:* replace (or add) uniques 10 and forgers10 by round_uniques and round_forgers (metrics to decide the best current round chain) done delete tx from mempool when catching up/digesting block done digested block from miner: does not show tx, whereas there were. check. done Important: see wallet server, add filehandler counts and such for debug/status.
+DONE common.py: TODO: split this file into 2: one "utils" with the functions, and one "params" or "posconfig" with the chain parameters.